1150 Litre Plastic Bunded Fire Protected Oil Tank1150 litres

 Wales, Scotland and Northern Ireland

 With an increased focus on protecting the environment oil storage regulations are becoming increasingly strict and regulations in Wales now require all new oil tank installations with a capacity over 200 litres to be bunded.
-In Scotland, all oil tanks with a capacity above 2,500 litres must to bunded.
-Tanks in Northern Ireland follow the same secondary containment requirements as England and must be bunded when above 3,500 litres in capacity.
+All new oil tanks installed in England, Scotland and Northern Ireland must be bunded when the tank has the capacity to store above 2,500 litres in capacity.

 To find out more about oil storage regulations in your country click on the appropriate link: